idaholab/moose/framework/doc/content/syntax/FVICs/index.md

 The preferred syntax is to create a top-level "FVICs" block with subblocks defining the initial conditions for one or more variables.

-!listing function_ic/bazinga.i block=ICs
+!listing fvics/function_ic/parsed_function.i block=FVICs

 ## FVICs from an Exodus File

 MOOSE contains a shortcut syntax for reading solutions from an Exodus file for the initial condition from right within the [Variables](Variables/index.html).
 The name of the variable and the time step from which to read the solution must be supplied.

-!listing from_exodus_solution/bazinga.i block=Variables
+!listing fvics/file_ic/file_restart.i block=Variables

 ## Sanity checks on FVICs